chloebanksweb/chloebanks.co.uk/content/posts/happy-world-book-day-.md

 7 - _Oh The Places You'll Go_ by Dr. Seuss.
 The master storyteller at his finest, quirkiest and most inspirations.
 Should be compulsory reading in all schools.
 Read this if you like: _Winnie-the-Pooh_ crossed with _The Cat in the Hat_.

+8 - _I See You_ by Claire Mackintosh.
+One of the better reads in the booming psychological thriller genre.
+Clever idea.
+Twisty.
+Read this if you like: _The Girl on the Train_.

+9 - _The Life and Loves of a She Devil_ by Faye Weldon.
+Bitter and brilliant.
+A modern fable.
+Feminist, funny and sharp.
+Read this if you like: Jane Austen on fast-forward.

+10 - _The Weight of Glory_

 ![](/uploads/2018/03/01/IMG_3334.jpg)